And Other Stories

 The wildflower, Rabindranath Tagore had told the author, has no place in the porcelain vase, nor in the temple—it blossoms by the roadside, unnoticed, except by the creative vision.
 Identifying with it, Banaphool brings to our notice the worth of the marginal as well as the beauty of the mundane.
 The perfect introduction to a master writer, Wildfire will enchant and impress English-language readers new to Banaphool’s work.

-Somnath Zutshi is a psychonanalyst by training who studies and writes on cinema.
-He has also translated other works by Somnath Hore, Mrinal Sen and Banaphool.
+Somnath Zutshi was a psychonanalyst by training who studied and wrote extensively on cinema.
+He has also translated works by Somnath Hore and Mrinal Sen.